dmitriimadden/Wall-Following/README.md

 any end wall it should make a 90 degree turn (or 180 degree turn if it cannot move forward, turn left or right) and continue wall following in the new direction.
 The robot moves at a minimum linear velocity of 3 inches per second, except when turning.
 Tasks must be completed in a max of 3 minutes.
-Actual paths may vary during presentation.

 ![Figure 3](https://psv4.userapi.com/c856328/u10881347/docs/d17/c4c4ef34990e/s.png?extra=l3iC4ctwePmaLGOz1ptcpepqIegCAYAxgGoGw7D4bv3m7RO_gnblWillZih3MUePEEwxlQ2p0cngqDySncAT-cL89xajV3pQst7SUCJ0eDnF9nGwHa56LKae_1RaW7Yx65RFP1HvDnV9KN0cLC1Lk8wg)

 Figure 3 (Left) Corridor Wall-Following task.
 Figure 3 (Right) Maze Wall-Following Task.